TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ## Towns

-You can create a new town with `/t new` for $2000.
+Create a town with `/t new` for $2000.
 A town can claim territory with `/t claim` for $200 per chunk.
-Residents are protected from outsiders in the town's territory unless their nation is at war.
+Residents are protected from outsiders in the town's territory unless their at war.
 You can view all town commands with `/t ?`.

 ## Nations

 A nation is a collection of united towns.
 A nation has a capital town whose mayor is the leader of the nation.
-You can create a nation with `/n new` for $20000.
+Create a nation with `/n new` for $20000.
 Being in a nation comes with benefits such as being able to teleport to each town in the nation, making trade and travel easier.
 You can view all nation commands with `/n ?`.

 ## War